dbuchwald/6502/README.md

 There are several sketches there, and their full description is available is [separate README](Arduino/README.md).

+### `AVR` folder

+There are several projects there, used to experiment with pure `avr-gcc` development for Atmel AVR chips.
+While it has been interesting adventure that I plan to explore further in the future, it was easier to stick to standard Arduino tools for now and simply restructure code to work there.

 ### `Datasheets` folder

 All the datasheets I used when designing DB6502, attached for reference.